One of the world’s great wildlife spectacles is underway in Nebraska: the annual gathering of more than 500,000 cranes along the Platte River.

 Kearney, Nebraska is the closest community to the action, with a good selection of hotels and restaurants.

-And if you just can’t get enough of the cranes: the 44th Audubon Nebraska Crane Festival will be held March 20 – 23 this year.
+And if you just can’t get enough of the cranes: the Audubon Nebraska Crane Festival is held in March.
 The event features a variety of family-friendly lectures and field trips focusing on cranes and other wildlife.

 This year’s program includes additional excursions to see prairie chickens on their spring display grounds (known as “leks”) and crane viewing by trolley.